JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-predictability.md

 ```

 Exposing this interface implementation – for example, `SQLiteResponse` or `MongoResponse` – to API users is
-a leaky abstraction, and it complicates support of this API.
+a **leaky abstraction**, and it complicates support of this API.
 In such a library, you might handle only your implementations
 of `DBResponse`.
 If, at some moment, a user puts their implementation of `DBResponse` into a library's method
 accepting responses, it can cause an error.
 Using sealed interfaces and classes can protect you from this.